-346 4.
-Environmental Consequences 4.19 Impacts on Water Resources Alteration of Drainage Patterns As noted above and described in Chapter 2, PSEGS-related grading activities would be limited to certain roads, development pads, and work areas.
-The majority of the site would maintain original grades, and substantial alteration of drainage patterns is not proposed.
+Environmental Consequences: Impacts on Water Resources Alteration of Drainage Patterns As noted above and described in Chapter 2, PSEGS-related grading activities would be limited to certain roads, development pads, and work areas.
+The majority of the PSEGS site would maintain original grades, and substantial alteration of drainage patterns is not proposed.
 In limited areas, such as the power blocks, switchyard, heliostat assembly area, and administrative areas, the stormwater management system would include diversion channels, bypass channels, or swales to direct run- on flow from up-slope areas and run-off flow through and around each facility.
 The Applicant also proposes a number of measures to control runoff, minimize erosion, and accommodate sheet flow from all storm events less than or equal to a 100-year, 24-hour storm event (Palen Solar Holdings LLC, 2012).
 In addition, the Applicant would prepare and implement a detailed Drainage, Erosion, and Sedimentation Control Plan, the details of which are provided in Appendix C, SOIL&WATER-1.

 Flood Hazards PSEGS facilities could be exposed to the risk of floods and be damaged from a significant flood event.
 The depth of the heliostat pylons is estimated to not exceed 12 feet in penetration depth in order to provide adequate lateral support, which would also guard against the potential for scour during a significant flood event (Palen Solar Holdings LLC, 2012).

-Surface Water Quality The PSEGS would affect surface water quality during the construction phase and the operation and maintenance phase.
-Similar to the PSPP, the potential threats to surface water quality during construction include erosion and associated increases in sediment loads to adjacent streams and washes and spills of hydrocarbon fuels and greases, solvents, paints, or concrete.
-The Applicant would implement the BMPs in the 2013 SWPPP to reduce impacts related to soil erosion and sediment transport offsite during and post-construction.
-Over the long-term, operation and maintenance of the PSEGS would generate the process wastewater stream, including the reverse osmosis reject water.
-It would have similar treatment and disposal mechanisms as the PSPP, hence similar impacts would be expected for the PSEGS with the exception of the use of Therminol VP-1.
-Therminal VP-1 is described in PSPP PA/FEIS Table 4.11-1 (p.
+Surface Water Quality The Palen Solar Electric Generating System would affect surface water quality during the construction phase and the operation and maintenance phase.
+Similar to the Palen Solar Power Project (PSPP), the potential threats to surface water quality during construction include erosion and associated increases in sediment loads to adjacent streams and washes and spills of hydrocarbon fuels and greases, solvents, paints, or concrete.
+The Applicant would implement the Best Management Practices (BMPs) in the 2013 Storm Water Pollution Prevention Plan (SWPPP) to reduce impacts related to soil erosion and sediment transport offsite during and post-construction.
+Over the long-term, operation and maintenance of the Palen Solar Electric Generating System would generate the process wastewater stream, including the reverse osmosis reject water.
+The Palen Solar Electric Generating System would have similar treatment and disposal mechanisms as the Palen Solar Power Project, hence similar impacts would be expected for the Palen Solar Electric Generating System with the exception of the use of Therminol VP-1.
+Therminal VP-1 is described in Palen Solar Power Project Preliminary Application/Final Environmental Impact Statement (PA/FEIS) Table 4.11-1 (p.
 4.11-7) as heat transfer fluid consisting of 26.5 percent biphenyl and 73.5 percent diphenyl ether.
-It is moderately toxic, a physical irritant, and a Class III-B combustible liquid.
-The PSPP would require its use; the PSEGS would not.
-Therefore, there would be no risk that the PSGES could cause Therminol releases into surface waters.
-Further, the PSEGS involves recycling and reuse of process water, including use of a thermal evaporator, which would reduce the volume of the process wastewater routed to the evaporation ponds.
-The PSEGS wastewater would be disposed in two 2-acre evaporation ponds that would be located in the common facilities area.
+Therminal VP-1 is moderately toxic, a physical irritant, and a Class III-B combustible liquid.
+The Palen Solar Power Project would require the use of Therminal VP-1; the Palen Solar Electric Generating System would not.
+Therefore, there would be no risk that the Palen Solar Electric Generating System could cause Therminol releases into surface waters.
+Further, the Palen Solar Electric Generating System involves recycling and reuse of process water, including use of a thermal evaporator, which would reduce the volume of the process wastewater routed to the evaporation ponds.
+The Palen Solar Electric Generating System wastewater would be disposed in two 2-acre evaporation ponds that would be located in the common facilities area.
 The evaporation ponds would be constructed in accordance with Waste Discharge Requirements (WDRs) from the Colorado River Basin Regional Water Quality Control Board.
-Palen Solar Electric Generating System Draft SEIS 4.19-5 July 2013
+Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement 4.19-5 July 2013